Chaozhuang22/wrinkle/README.md

 # wrinkle
-This is a .m file made from COMSOL for people to reproduce the results from my [article](https://chaozhuang22.github.io/fea/wrinkle/).
+These are the COMSOL files that can be used to build a simple 2D wrinkle model for people to reproduce the results from my [article](https://chaozhuang22.github.io/fea/wrinkle/).